-So let’s say you successfully sift through 250+ plans from 64+ companies, all fighting for that top position on pricing.
-You find a provider that suits your needs and you sign up.
+So let’s say you successfully sift through hundreds of plans from dozens of electricity companies, all fighting for that top position on pricing.
+You find a provider that suits your needs, and you sign up.
 Now what?
 You’re on your own.
 The state site is done with you.

-You’re linked off and there is no record of what you chose, how much you paid, or evidence of the plans agreements that were posted at the time of your signup.
-You get to start all over at the provider website by entering your zip code yet again, navigating another confusing pricing structure, and trying to find that same plan you signed up for.
+You’re linked off, and there is no record of what you chose, how much you paid, or evidence of the plans agreements posted at the time of your signup.
+You get to start all over at the provider website by entering your zip code again, navigating another confusing pricing structure, and trying to find the same plan you signed up for.

-This would be like shopping on expedia.com, finding your flight, choosing to buy it, and then having to start the entire process all over again at the airline site, hoping that your flight is still there and that the pricing is still the same.
+This would be like shopping on expedia.com, finding your flight, choosing to buy it, and then starting the entire process again at the airline site, hoping that your flight is still there and that the pricing is still the same.

 No screening, poor report card

-How often do you call up the government to tell them about your great experiences?
+How often do you call the government to tell them about your great experiences?

-The PUC site simply displays a complaint ratio of total customers to the number of complaints.
+The PUC site displays a complaint ratio of total customers to the number of complaints.

 Where are the actual details of the complaints?